Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Analysis of the continuous sampling loss functional

 \subsection{Existence of minimizer to nonlocal energy}

 In this section we study the existence of a minimizer for the nonlocal energy \eqref{eq:abstract_functional}.
-One way to approach this problem would be to study it on the function space naturally associated with the energy $\energy^\eps$, the completion of $C^{2,1}(M,\R^l)$ under the Hilbert space norm $\|\phi\|_\eps^2=\|\phi\|_{L^2(M,\R^l)}^2+|\phi|_\eps^2$ with
+One way to approach this problem would be to study it on the function space naturally associated with the energy $\energy^\eps$.
+This space would be the completion of $C^{2,1}(M,\R^l)$ under the Hilbert space norm $\|\phi\|_\eps^2\coloneqq\|\phi\|_{L^2(M,\R^l)}^2+|\phi|_\eps^2$ with